t-richard/bref-demo/README.md

 If you don't have the Symfony binary installed, run `php -S localhost:8000 -t public/` to use the built-in PHP web server or [configure a web server][3] like Nginx or Apache to run the application.
+Also use `php bin/console` instead of `symfony console`.

 Tests
 -----